The McKenzie Method

 The McKenzie Method® - an overview

 The MDT assessment enables clinicians to triage patients accurately and efficiently to the appropriate services required.
-It allows the early identification of non-musculoskeletal pain or contra-indications to therapy where immediate referral onwards is necessary.9 Research has shown that the majority of patients with mechanical spinal pain respond well to specific exercises and experience fewer symptoms when treated with exercises individualised to the patient.10,11
+It allows the early identification of non-musculoskeletal pain or contra-indications to therapy where immediate referral onwards is necessary.9 Research has shown that a significant proportion of patients with non-serious spinal and extremity pain respond well to specific exercises and experience fewer symptoms when treated with exercises individualised to the patient.10,11

 The unique combination of postural advice and the application of specific individualised exercises when delivered by an MDT trained clinician enable the majority of patients to effectively self-manage their condition.
 This process promotes patient empowerment, increases satisfaction with treatment and is cost-effective.12,13